Entertrainer-robot/gazebo/README.md

 4) ros-melodic-turtle-tf2
 5) ros-melodic-turtlesim

+Make sure to also export the turtle model run 'export TURTLEBOT3_MODEL=waffle'

 Create a folder that is your catkin workspace, here we will use ~/catkin_ws

 We will paraphrase the following link http://wiki.ros.org/catkin/Tutorials/create_a_workspace